When ethyl bromide is added to potassium tert-butoxide, the produ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 When ethyl bromide is added to potassium tert-butoxide, the product is ethyl tert-butyl ether.
-CH3CH2—Br + (CH3)3C—O- K+ —> (CH3)3C—O—CH2CH3 ethyl bromide potassium tert-butoxide ethyl tert-butyl ether a.
-What happens to the reaction rate if the concentration of ethyl bromide is doubled?
+CH3CH2—Br + (CH3)3C—O- K+ —> (CH3)3C—O—CH2CH3 ethyl bromide potassium tert-butoxide ethyl tert-butyl ether b.
+What happens to the rate if the concentration of potassium tert-butoxide is tripled and the concentration of ethyl bromide is doubled? c.
+What happens to the rate if the temperature is raised?

 Verified Solution